The Cajon – A Mini Guide

 There are several reasons that the Cajon has become incredibly popular in recent years.
 First and foremost is its sound.

 Typically, a Cajon will have either a string, or a snare behind the faceplate, meaning that when hit hard in certain places, the sound has a ‘snap’ or ‘buzz’ much like a snare drum.
-Because of the shape, if the faceplate is hit in the centre, it has a far deeper sound that when played at the edge.
-Plus, the sides, which are made of thicker woods, can also be played.
+Because of the shape, a hit to the centre of faceplate results in a far deeper sound than when played at the edge.
+Plus, the sides, which utilise thicker woods, can also be struck.

 The result is a huge palette of different sounds to draw from, in an instrument that is very intuitive to play.
 By combining deeper sounding hits with the snappier snare hits, a sound not unlike a drum kit played with brushes or rods can be approximated.
 This makes it perfect for acoustic gigs.

 Secondly, it’s incredibly easy to transport, weighing only a few kilos.
-For percussionists who don’t like to be kept out of acoustic jam sessions, again, this is perfect.
+For percussionists who don’t like to sit out acoustic jam sessions, again, this is perfect.

 The Cajon is a relatively inexpensive instrument, meaning that if you want to invest in one just for those acoustic sessions, it needn’t break the bank.
 Plus, it can even double as an emergency chair… 😉